-This parameter is required if the value of the LECS Indicator parameter is no_LECS .
-There is no "well-known" address for the LES, so an ATM address must be specified for the LES since there is not an LECS present to provide one.
-This parameter is a standard ATM address.
-If any of the SunATM address variables described in Section 5.3.4.3 under "ATM Address Formats and Variables" (sprefix in particular) are applicable, they can be used.
+This parameter is required if the value of the LECS Indicator parameter is no_LECS.
+In that case, LECS is not present to provide a "well-known" address for the LES, so you must specify an ATM address.
+Any of the SunATM address variables described in "ATM Address Formats and Variables" on page 17 (sprefix in particular) can be used.